Introduction: Basic Electronics

 Wires are nice because they allow you to connect things without adding virtually no resistance to the circuit.
 This allows you to be flexible as to where you place parts because you can connect them together later with wire.
 It also allows you to connect a part to multiple other parts.

-it is recommended that you use insulated 22awg (22 gauge) solid core wire.
-You can get this at Radioshack.
+It is recommended that you use insulated 22awg (22 gauge) solid core wire for breadboards.
+You used to be able to find it at Radioshack, but instead could use the hookup wire linked to above.
 Red wire typically indicates a power connection and black wire represents a ground connection.

 To use wire in your circuit, simply cut a piece to size, strip a 1/4" of insulation from each end of the wire and use it to connect points together on the breadboard.